-If expenses are deductible against the interest income, claim them at Box 19B.
+If expenses are deductible against the interest income, claim them at Box 20B.

-Don't send in the certificates or IR15 forms with the return, but keep them in case we ask for them.
+Do not send us interest statements with the return.
+Keep these in case we ask for them later.

 Income from financial arrangements

 If the company was a party to a financial arrangement, such as government stock, local authority stock, mortgage bonds, futures contracts or deferred property settlements, the income or expenditure from the financial arrangement may have to be calculated using a spreading method, rather than on a cash basis.
 If the financial arrangement matures or is sold, remitted or transferred, a "wash-up" calculation known as a base price adjustment must be made.